-Our Privacy Notice is an important and necessary way of being transparent and telling governors, parents, pupils and staff what we are doing with their information.
-To comply with the GDPR it will include:
+Our Privacy Notices are an important and necessary way of being transparent and telling governors/ trustees, parents, pupils, staff, contractors, and visitors what we are doing with their information.
+To comply with the law, it will include:

-- Our identity and contact details as the data controller and those of our DPO. - The purpose of the processing and the lawful basis or bases we are relying on. - Our, or a third party's legitimate interests in having it. - The categories of personal data we process. - Any recipient or categories of recipients of the personal data. - Details of transfers to third (non EU) countries and the safeguards. - Retention periods or the criteria used to determine them. - The existence of each of the data subject's rights. - The right to withdraw consent at any time, where relevant. - The right to lodge a complaint with the ICO. - The sources of personal data and whether they are publicly accessible. - Whether providing personal data is statutory or contractual and the possible consequences of failing to provide it. - The existence of any automated decision making, including profiling; how decisions are made, the significance and the consequences.
+- Our identity and contact details as the data controller and those of our DPO. - The purpose of the processing and the lawful basis or bases we are relying on. - Our, or a third party's legitimate interests in having it. - The categories of personal data we process. - Any recipient or categories of recipients of the personal data. - Details of transfers to UK Government determined "third countries" and the safeguards. - Retention periods or the criteria used to determine them. - The existence of each of the data subject's rights. - The right to withdraw consent at any time, where relevant. - The right to lodge a complaint with the ICO. - The sources of personal data and whether they are publicly accessible. - Whether providing personal data is statutory or contractual and the possible consequences of failing to provide it. - The existence of any automated decision making, including profiling; how decisions are made, the significance and the consequences.

-Our privacy notice relevant to pupils can be found at Appendix B, the one relevant to our workforce at Appendix C, the one relevant to our governors at Appendix D, and the one relevant to our visitors at Appendix E. They are also made available on our website, on noticeboards, in communications with parents and staff etc.
+See the Contents Page for links to our privacy notices relevant to pupils, our workforce and volunteers, our governors/trustees, and visitors.
+They are also made available on our website, on noticeboards, and in communications with parents and staff etc.